It's good to know

 This quick scan could save your life

-It doesn't matter if you smoke or have quit, you deserve to screen to give yourself the best chance at a healthier, more fabulous future.
+It doesn't matter if you currently smoke or have quit, you deserve to screen to give yourself the best chance at a healthier, more fabulous future.

-Lung screening is a step you can take to give yourself more healthy years doing what you love.
+Lung cancer screening is a step you can take to give yourself more healthy years doing what you love.